howonlee/Cantor-Time/readme.md

 Short Conclusion
 =====

 There is no normal time for a software project.
-The iniquitous practice of software project estimation, therefore, should be ceased.